-What I’ve found is that most people who are just getting into working out or lifting weights focus on the wrong aspects.
+What I’ve found (and I did this too) is that most people who are just getting into working out or lifting weights focus on the wrong aspects.

 They get all caught up in the best protein shakes, the optimal time to take protein powders, and what variety of proteins they need.

 Beginners focus too much on the details and the minutiae.

 “What time should I eat my pre-workout snack?”

 I know this is supposed to be an easy guide to protein powders, but I’m going to shock you here.

 It’s not actually that hard!
 Once I learnt which type of protein I should be taking, I asked for some recommendations, bought it, had a read of the instructions on the packaging and that was me sorted.

 You need to determine which type of protein you need.
 This is decided by what your goals are: extra mass, lean muscle, strength training etc.